BladeRunnerJS/scaling-js-apps/services/input_services.md

-Since we're using Jasmine, we'll use [Spies](http://j.mp/PITNqK), but we'll also demonstrate how the `FakeUserService`, that was developed really to help our development within the Workbench, is also really useful.
+Since we're using Jasmine, we'll use [Spies](http://j.mp/PITNqK), but we'll also demonstrate how the `FakeUserService`, that was developed really to help our development within the Workbench, is also useful here.

 ### Testing Feature Service Interactions using Spies